- Purchase the complete Expat Arrivals Kuala Lumpur Guide (PDF)

-Over the past few years, health clubs have sprung up all over Kuala Lumpur and the surrounding areas and suburbs to accommodate the new fitness craze.
+Fitness is a growing part of the lifestyle in Kuala Lumpur.
+Over the past few years, health clubs have sprung up all over the city and the surrounding areas and suburbs to accommodate the new fitness craze.

-Recommended gyms in Kuala Lumpur
+Gyms in Kuala Lumpur

-Recommended health and fitness activities in Kuala Lumpur
+Health and fitness activities in Kuala Lumpur